ros2/ros2_documentation/source/Concepts/About-Cross-Compilation.rst

 Detailed design of the tool can be found on `ROS 2 design <https://design.ros2.org/articles/cc_build_tools.html>`__.
 Instructions to use the tool are in the `cross_compile package <https://github.com/ros-tooling/cross_compile>`__.

-If you are using an older version, please follow the `cross-compilation guide <../How-To-Guides/Cross-compilation>`.
+If you are using an older version, please follow the :ref:`cross-compilation guide <CrossCompilation>`.